 - Increase memory and attention.

-Research has shown that music therapy improves the body’s ability to deal with pain.
+Research has shown that music therapy can improve the body’s ability to deal with pain.
 It can help:

-- Reduce pain by increasing the body’s production of natural pain killers.
+- Reduce pain perception by increasing the body’s production of natural pain killers.

 - Support faster recovery from medical procedures.

 Music therapy can help support people of any age who might be experiencing challenges (including mental, intellectual, physical, emotional or social) or wishing to improve their well-being.